Cryptkeeper/liblorproto/README.md

 # liblightorama

-An unofficial C99 library implementing the [Light-O-Rama (LOR) communication protocol](https://github.com/Cryptkeeper/lightorama-protocol) alongside related APIs, aiming to reduce usage of magic values and competing encoding & helper methods.
+An **unofficial** C99 library implementing the [Light-O-Rama (LOR) communication protocol](https://github.com/Cryptkeeper/lightorama-protocol) alongside related APIs, aiming to reduce usage of magic values and competing encoding & helper methods.

 Usage of liblightorama assumes existing familiarity with the [LOR protocol](https://github.com/Cryptkeeper/lightorama-protocol).

+The previous v2.x release is available by checking out the `v2.x` branch.
+Only v3.x is actively supported by the author.

 ## Project Structure